data-provider/core/README.md

 ## Handling many api instances at a time.

-`apis` object methods allow to configure, set headers or clean many instances at a time.
+`apis` object methods allow to set headers of many instances at a time.
 Apis can be grouped and categorized using tags (through the `tags` option), and this methods will be applied only to apis matching provided tags.

 If no tags are provided when invoking methods, they will be applied to all api instances.